Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 * [kotlinx-coroutines-android](kotlinx-coroutines-android) -- `Dispatchers.Main` context for Android applications.
 * [kotlinx-coroutines-javafx](kotlinx-coroutines-javafx) -- `Dispatchers.JavaFx` context for JavaFX UI applications.
 * [kotlinx-coroutines-swing](kotlinx-coroutines-swing) -- `Dispatchers.Swing` context for Swing UI applications.
+* [kotlinx-coroutines-swt](kotlinx-coroutines-swt) -- `Dispatchers.SWT` context for SWT UI applications.

-Also, UI dispatcher is available via `Dispatchers.Main` from `kotlinx-coroutines-core` and corresponding implementation (Android, JavaFx or Swing) is discovered by [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) API.
+Also, UI dispatcher is available via `Dispatchers.Main` from `kotlinx-coroutines-core` and corresponding implementation (Android, JavaFx, Swing or SWT) is discovered by [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) API.
 For example, if you are writing JavaFx application, you can use either `Dispatchers.Main` or `Dispachers.JavaFx` extension, it will be the same object.

 This guide covers all UI libraries simultaneously, because each of these modules consists of just one